Sharing a Singleton React Instance Across Remotes

 - Remote omits

 react-redux,react-router,@tanstack/react-query, and any library holding context — a duplicated provider silently breaks context propagation.
 Share them as singletons too.
+The failure here is quieter than a duplicate React: there is no thrown error, just auseContextthat reads the default value because theProviderabove it came from a different copy of the library’screateContext.
+A router that “renders nothing” or a Redux store that “is always empty in the remote” is usually this.
+Share them as singletons and confirm the provider and consumer resolve to the same module in the scope.
 For why mixed CJS/ESM copies of these slip through, see Understanding ESM vs CommonJS in Modern Bundlers.

 Related